 For purposes of determining eligibility for overtime compensation, only holiday time off on County-recognized paid holidays shall be considered as time worked.
 All other absences with pay shall not be considered time worked, except vacation and Compensatory Time Off shall count as hours worked when the employee is called back to work after regular hours pursuant to Section 7.4 of this MOU.
-Effective the pay period following Board approval of the successor MOU, in exchange for the change in overtime eligibility, the salary schedules for all employees will be increased by one-half percent (0.5%).
+Effective November 2014, in exchange for the change in overtime eligibility, the salary schedules for all employees were increased by one-half percent (0.5%).

-The smallest increment of working time that may be credited as overtime is 6 minutes.
-Portions of 6 minutes worked at different times shall not be added together for the purpose of crediting overtime.
-Overtime shall be calculated from the worker’s base pay only unless monetary payment at a different rate is prescribed for a worker covered by the Fair Labor Standards Act.
+The smallest increment of working time that may be credited as overtime is six (6) minutes.
+Portions of six (6) minutes worked at different times shall not be added together for the purpose of crediting overtime.
+If an employee works three minutes or less of the next tenth, the employee should round down.
+For example, if an employee whose normal work schedule ends at 5:00 p.m. works until 5:03 p.m., the employee should round down and not report the additional three minutes.
+An employee who works in excess of three (3) minutes of the next tenth should round up to the next tenth.
+For example, if an employee whose normal work schedule ends at 5:00 p.m. works until 5:04 p.m., the employee should report an additional tenth of an hour of time worked.
+Overtime shall be calculated from the employee’s base pay only unless monetary payment at a different rate is prescribed for an employee covered by the Fair Labor Standards Act.

 7.3 Work Groups

-Note: Work Groups 3 and 4 pertain to workers not covered by this MOU.
+- Note: Work Groups 3 and 4 pertain to employees not covered by this MOU.

 Should the County, through some future Federal ruling, be exempted from the Fair Labor Standards Act, the County shall then revert to the base rate for the computation of overtime.